 - ++ Mandatory, delimits start_erl options from normal Erlang options.
 Everything on the command line before the ++ is interpreted as options to be sent to the erl program.
-Everything after ++ is interpreted as options to start_erl itself. - -reldir < release root > Mandatory if the environment variable RELDIR is not specified.

-Tells start_erl where the root of the release tree is placed in the file-system (like < Erlang root > \releases).
-The start_erl.data file is expected to be placed in this directory (if not otherwise specified). - -data < data file name> Optional, specifies another data file than start_erl.data in the <release root>.
+Everything after ++ is interpreted as options to start_erl itself. - -data <data file name> Optional, specifies another data file than start_erl.data in the <release root>.
 It is specified relative to the <release root> or absolute (includeing drive letter etc.).
 This option is used by the release handler during upgrade and should not be used during normal operation.
-The release data file should not normally be named differently. - -bootflags <box> boot flags file name Optional, specifies a file name relative to actual release directory (that is the subdirectory of <release root where the .boot file etc. are placed).
+The release data file should not normally be named differently. - -bootflags < boot flags file name > Optional, specifies a file name relative to actual release directory (that is the subdirectory of <release root > where the .boot file etc. are placed).
 The contents of this file is appended to the command line when Erlang is started.
 This makes it easy to start the emulator with different options for different releases.